 Be able to mine multiple types of cryptocurrencies (a corollary of the above).

 Provide configurable resource-consumption limits.

-Regarding implementation details, I further propose that
+Regarding implementation details, I further propose that mine be written as

 two components: a standalone cli-based application that implements the mining

 “guts”, and a GUI wrapper around the former.
 This will allow the software to

 run headlessly on servers and graphically on desktops.